Monitoring Executions

 • Duration - For jobs, this figure represents the time elapsed since the job entered the running state.
 For analyses, it represents the time elapsed since the analysis was created.

-• Price - This column displays only for users who are authorized to perform billable activities within the project, and billing has been set up, either for the individual user, or for the org, to whom or to which project activities are billed.
-If the column is displayed, the figure shown represents either, for a running execution, an estimate of the charges it has incurred so far, or, for a completed execution, the total costs it incurred.
+• Cost - A value is displayed in this column when the user has access to billing info for the execution.
+The figure shown represents either, for a running execution, an estimate of the charges it has incurred so far, or, for a completed execution, the total costs it incurred.

 • Worker URL - If the execution is running an executable - such as DXJupyterLab - to which you can connect directly via a web URL, that URL will be shown here.
 Clicking the URL will open a connection to the executable, in a new browser tab.